 5. Grips

-The basic idea of a CrossFit grip is a simple, easy to use design.
-It’s not supposed to impede movement of the wrist so grip/wrist support products are a no-go.
+The basic idea of a CrossFit grip is a simple, easy-to-use design.
+A CrossFit shouldn’t impede the movement of the wrist so grip/wrist support products are a no-go.
 The best way to choose correctly is with our complete guide to CrossFit grips.

-In reality, there are plenty of different lower-body clothing options that will do just fine.
-During the summer months, you may want to choose a lighter material to keep breathability and stay comfortable.
+CrossFit gear requires appropriate lower wear that is flexible and comfortable for your body type.
+Many different types of clothing options are practical for CrossFit as long as you can safely exercise in them.
+During the summer months, you may want to choose a lighter material to keep your breathability and stay comfortable.
 On the other hand, you can wear compression leggings in the winter on those cold runs.

 - Protect your legs from snatches/cleans